 When relevant, all work must comply with the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 A cash or in-kind match of at least 10% is required.

 Any materials or publicity produced in relation to the project must include the following citation: “Funding for this project was provided in part by Preservation Maryland and the Maryland Historical Trust.”
 Copies of the materials should be submitted to Preservation Maryland.

 Grant award recipients may apply for the same project or site one year after the award date.

 Projects must be completed within one year of grant approval.

 Award recipients must submit a brief recap of their project and at least two photos of completed bricks and mortar projects or alternate forms of documentation for other projects.

 Interested parties should contact Preservation Maryland to discuss the proposed project before submitting an application.
 Open the online application and review the questions on the application form.
 We encourage you to craft your long-form answers into a separate document before beginning and copy and paste them into the form.
 Gather all required supplementary materials in a digital format.
-There is a total file size limit of 20MB for all attachments submitted on the application form.
-Resize items to meet this requirement.
+Individual files may not exceed 10 MB.
+Please resize your attachments to accommodate this limit.
 Complete the online application and attach supplementary material.